 For the last 15 years, Craig has been self employed in a consultancy capacity.
 His main fields of interest are small business finance and career guidance.
 He has held a number of non-executive directorships and is increasingly focussed on voluntary work including with the Princes Trust, The Margaret Murdoch Trust and the Children’s Hearings System.
 Craig is also a Humanist Celebrant delivering wedding, funeral and naming ceremonies.

-Elizabeth Jamieson, Clackmannanshire, Falkirk, Fife, North Lanarkshire and Perth & Kinross
+Elizabeth Jamieson, Clackmannanshire, Falkirk, Fife, Perth & Kinross, and, on temporary basis, Dundee & Angus

 Elizabeth has worked with us since 2004.
 As she is based in Dunfermline she is able to deliver Financial Education in many council areas and enjoys the differing audiences therein.